Nutanix-APJ/NHT/files_deploy/files_deploy.rst

   acli image.create AutoDC container=Images image_type=kDiskImage source_url=https://s3.amazonaws.com/get-ahv-images/AutoDC2.qcow2

 Now we are going to create an AD VM from image AutoDC.
 AD is a pre-requirement of File Service.
+This AD service is different from the AD service created from a Windows Server.
+We use it just to simplify the lab and you can take a brief view of file service deployment.

 In **Prism > VM**, click **+ Create VM**

 .. image:: images/image003.png

 click **+ Add New Disk** , choose **Clone from Image Service** and image ‘AutoDC’，click **Add**.